Poisson structures of near-symplectic manifolds and their cohomology: Introduction

-\item[({\em iii})] $\text{Rank}(\pi_p) = 0$. \end{itemize} \quad Regular Poisson structures are those with constant rank at all points of $X$.
+\begin{itemize} \item[({\em i})] ${\rm Rank} (\pi_p) = 4$, where $\pi^2(p) \not= 0$, \item[({\em ii})] ${\rm Rank}(\pi_p) = 2$, where $\pi^2(p) = 0$, but $\pi(p) \not= 0$, \item[({\em iii})] ${\rm Rank}(\pi_p) = 0$. \end{itemize} \quad Regular Poisson structures are those with constant rank on $M$.
 On one end of the spectrum we find symplectic manifolds, which determine a regular Poisson bivector satisfying condition ({\em i}) everywhere.
 On the other end, a trivial Poisson structure corresponds to case ({\em iii}).
 If a Poisson structure is singular, there can be a combination of the three cases in the list, at different points of the manifold.
 For instance, {\em log-symplectic} structures are those equipped with a Poisson bivector $\pi$ on an even dimensional manifold $M$ such that $\pi^n$ is transverse to the zero section in $\Lambda^{2n} TM$.
 In dimension 4, they capture cases ({\em i}) and ({\em ii}); the rank of $\pi$ is maximal except at a codimension-1 submanifold, where $\pi^2$ vanishes transversally.
-The near-positive structure that we introduce covers cases ({\em i}) and ({\em iii}).
-To characterize this list we turn into Poisson cohomology, since this is a natural invariant.
+The Poisson structure that we consider here is an example for cases ({\em i}) and ({\em iii}).